NoviceLive/unish/readme.rst

 - ``lsgit`` and ``upgit``

-  Check the status of git repositories in the specified directory.
+  lsgit: Check the status of git repositories in the specified directory.

+  upgit: Update the specified git repositories.

   And variants, ``lshg``, ``uphg``, etc.
   See ``help lsgit`` and ``help upgit``.

 - ``lsmd5`` and ``rmmd5``

-  List the md5sum of files (but without filenames) in the specified directory.
+  lsmd5: List the md5sum of files (but without filenames) in the specified directory.

-  Remove the files with the specified md5sum.
+  rmmd5: Remove the files with the specified md5sum.

   And its siblings, ``lssha1``, ``lssha224``, ``lssha256``,
   ``lssha383``, ``lssha512`` and the corresponding ``rm`` versions.